nxp-imx/nxp-nnstreamer-examples/classification/README.md

 An example using two cameras is available.
 To NPU backend on on both camera inference, use the following command:<br>
 NOTES:
-- it is not recommanded to use CPU or GPU bachend because of low performances.
+- it is not recommanded to use CPU or GPU bachend because of low performances
-- performances may depend on the USB cameras used, especially on i.MX 93.
+- performances may depend on the USB cameras used, especially on i.MX 93
 ```bash
 $ ./build/classification/example_classification_two_cameras_tflite -p ${MOBILENETV1_QUANT},${MOBILENETV1_QUANT} -l ${MOBILENETV1_LABELS} -c ${CAM1_PATH},${CAM2_PATH}
 ```